 Introducing the Specified Skills test!

-In order to work in Japan as specified skilled workers, you need to pass two exams: The Specified Skills Evaluation Exam and a Japanese language exam.
+In order to work in Japan as a Specified Skilled Workers, you need to pass two exams: The Specified Skills Evaluation Exam and Japanese exams.

 The Specified Skills Evaluation Exam